OneKey-Network/addressability-framework/README.md

 At Criteo Engineering we are working on:

-- Clarifying and documenting our understanding of the Prebid SSO project requirements.
+- Clarifying and documenting our understanding of the Prebid Addressability Framework (PAF) project requirements.
 - Drafting specification and demonstrable prototypes that answer those
 - Delivering an MVP of the necessary components

-This repository is intended to share this work with the Prebid SSO community, get feedback and reviews.
+This repository is intended to share this work with the Prebid community, get feedback and reviews.

 # Providing feedback